righettod/ws-probing-shell/README.md

 Interactive shell in order to probe/analyze a WebSocket endpoint.

-The project is under developmement and the creation a pip module is planned in order to facilitate the installation/update.
+The project is under developmement and the creation of a pip module is planned in order to facilitate the installation/update.

 # Motivation